rdhingra03/sdg-metric-measurer/README.md

  SDG Metric Measurer

-This repository supports a project to identify, source, organize, and report U.S. Sustainable Development Goal metrics using public datasets.
+This repository supports a project to identify, source, organize, and report United Nations Sustainable Development Goal metrics using public datasets.

 ## Project Goals